Tanzania Safari Cost 2026: Budget to Luxury Price Guide

 The Mid Range Safari: Comfort and Value

-Mid range safaris usually cost between $375 and $450 per person per day.
+Mid range safaris usually cost between $450 and $800 per person per day.
 For this price, you get a significant upgrade in lodging.
-Think charming tented camps with real beds and private ensuite bathrooms, or comfortable lodges with great amenities.
-Your safari vehicle is often private for your group, and the itinerary can be customized to your interests.
-This tier delivers an amazing wildlife adventure with all the comforts of home.
-For a real world example, a 5 day private safari can start from around $2,000 per person.
+Think charming tented camps with real beds, stylish furnishings, and private en-suite bathrooms with on-demand hot water showers — a far cry from the bucket showers that were standard at this tier just ten years ago.
+Many properties also feature welcoming communal areas, swimming pools, and elevated viewing decks overlooking waterholes or the open savanna.
+Your safari vehicle is often private for your group, and the itinerary can be customised to your interests.

 The Luxury Safari: The Ultimate Indulgence